microsandbox/microsandbox/README.md

 ### Instant App Hosting

-Share working applications and demos in seconds without deployment hassles.
+Share working apps and demos in seconds without deployment headaches.
 When your AI creates a useful tool, calculator, visualization, or prototype, users can immediately access it through a simple link.
-No waiting for server provisioning or DNS setup—just instant, secure access to the application.
+No waiting for server setup or DNS configuration—just instant access to the application.

-Zero-configuration deployment means your AI-generated code can be immediately useful without complex setup.
-Each app runs in its own protected space with clearly defined resource limits, and everything cleans up automatically when no longer needed.
-Educational platforms can host student projects, AI assistants can create live demonstrations, and end-users get immediate value without waiting for traditional deployment pipelines.
+Zero-setup deployment means your AI-generated code can be immediately useful without complex configuration.
+Each app runs in its own protected space with appropriate resource limits, and everything cleans up automatically when no longer needed.
+Perfect for educational platforms hosting student projects, AI assistants creating live demos, and users needing immediate value.

 <!-- TODO: <div align="center"><a href="https://microsandbox.dev/docs/examples/app-hosting">🚀 Try hosting examples 🚀</a></div> -->